-For example; You have a vehicle which was first registered on 27 September 1989, then choose "EURO 0".
-When you have a vehicle which was first registered on June 28, 1999, select 'EURO II'
+For example: If you have a vehicle which was first registered on 27 September 1989, choose "EURO 0".
+If you have a vehicle which was first registered on June 28, 1999, select 'EURO II'.

-In case your vehicle has a different emission class than shown in the table, One of the following documents should be sent along with your vehicle registration certificate:
+In case your vehicle has a different emission class than shown in the table, one of the following documents should be sent along with your vehicle registration certificate:

-- A ◊ The Registration Certificate or
+- A $\Diamond$ The Registration Certificate or

-- B ◊ Certificate of Conformity
+- B ◊ Manufacturer's plate or

 - C ◊ EURO Certificate